RedGh0st1/giGa-Project-frontend/README.md

 ### Additional
  I would like to slow update this application bi-weekly or once month with more features.
 So i can allow this applicztion to grow.
 I want to make this application to be as open source as possible to ui/ux ideas to additional Features.
 So below i will list once a month or twice a month features that i have added and the date it was completed so you can update your application.
 Suggesting is always accepted because growth only comes with a community.
 I want many  people to download learn and benefit from it especially parents with kids.

 # FUTURE ADDITIONAL FEATURE
-+Search Bar
++ Search Bar